Back

 • Foreign central banks (holding Australian government bonds as foreign exchange reserves)

-Ultimately, the impact of debt depends on how it is utilized.
+The ultimate impact of debt depends on how it is utilized.
 If public debt finances productive investment and supports long-term growth, it may not undermine living standards.
 However, if debt funds low-return spending in a low-growth environment, it could exert sustained pressure on future incomes, public services, and living standards.